OCA/project/project_recalculate/README.rst

 * If no working calendar found, then every day is workable and work starts at 08:00 and ends at 18:00

+Also you can define which task stages are included in recalculation when 'Project recalculate' button is clicked.
+By default, all are included.
+To change this go to Project > Configuration > Stages > Task Stages and change 'Include in project recalculate' field

 Usage
 =====

-There are two calcutation modes:
+There are two calculation modes:

 * **Date begin**: Task start/end dates are recalculated from project's date begin
 * **Date end**: Task start/end dates are recalculated from project's date end